Chirag-ahir/JAVA-All-Basic/README.md

 What is Process in Java ?<br>
 An executing instance of a proram is called a process.

-What is Thread in Java ?<br>
-A thread in Java is the direction or path that is taken while a program is being executed.
-Generally, all the programs have at least one thread, known as the main thread, that is provided by the JVM.
-A thread is subset of process.

  Brief the life cycle of Applet ?<br>
   1. Initialization<br>